STEP #1: LINKING THE LAB WITH THE RUNNER

 Anaerobic Capacity Intervals comprise the first workout.
 Like the Speed Workout described above they are repeated hard efforts with recovery jogs in between.
 They last only 100m to 400m and are run at about your 0:02:00 to 0:08:00 race pace effort with very long recovery intervals.
 It’s usually recommended that you take two to five times the duration of the fast running as a recovery jog before starting the next hard effort (or one to two times the distance of the repeat).
 For example, if you run repeat 200m, then you would jog for 200 to 400m before beginning the next one.

 The goal is to flood the muscles with lactic acid and then let them recover.
-Your leg strength and ability to buffer lactic acid will improve, allowing you to sprint longer.
+Your leg strength (and mental strength) and ability to buffer lactic acid will improve, allowing you to sprint longer.